A Place of Medieval Splendor

 Right next door to the Medieval Castle is new Cesis Castle, which was built in 1777.
 In reality the building was the residence of Count Carl Sievers, who was a nobleman of from a famous Baltic German family.
 The new Castle was built on the site of the eastern block of the old castle and is joined to the end wall of the fortification tower.
 If you visit, make sure you stop by the Cesis Exhibition Centre as well and check out the arts and crafts.

 #4 – Transfiguration of Christ Orthodox Church

-During our tour of the town, we also came across the stunning building that you see in the picture below, the Cesis Transfiguration of Christ Orthodox Church.
+During our tour of Cesis, we also came across the stunning building that you see in the picture below, the Cesis Transfiguration of Christ Orthodox Church.
 By the 14th Century, the main St John’s Church could no longer accommodate the number of worshippers in Cesis so St Catherine’s Chirch was built.
 In the 17th Century, it was left in ruins after the Russian-Ottoman Wars.
-Finally, in 1845 Count Karl Eberhard von Sievers, who was the owner of Cēsis New Castle ordered a new church to be built on the ruins of Saint Catherine’s Church in Byzantine style.
+Finally, in 1845 Count Karl Eberhard von Sievers, who was the owner of new Castle ordered a new church to be built on the ruins of Saint Catherine’s Church in Byzantine style.
 The result is truly stunning.

 #5 – Cesis Town Square

 We continued our walking tour around Cesis towards the lovely town square, called the Rose (Rozu) Square.
 There’s also a lovely fountain.
 It’s great for cooling off any small children you might have brought with you.
 Or even some big children like me.
 The square has some restaurants and cafes, making it a great place for a rest as well as some refreshment.
 The centre and town square is a beautiful place to walk around and feel the history.